What is it?

 Click the suggestion that suits you better and scroll down to see the details.
 Edit the Daily Budgets to show the new value needed to reach the selected suggestion, and for the Projected Spend to display the new projection.

 Once you've reviewed the suggestions, choose which budgets you want to apply the changes for, if not all, and press Apply Changes to Account.

-- We recommend using individual budgets for every campaign because using the most granular settings produce the optimal results.
+We recommend using individual budgets for every campaign because using the most granular settings produces the optimal results.

 The tools work with shared budgets, a mix of shared budgets, and individual campaign budgets.